wucdbm/menu-builder-bundle/README.md

 - There should be a button to import any new routes.
 - Also save the route pattern
 - The ability to get all the menus at once
+- Force a parameter to remain blank - useful for _locale and such, or when a parameter has a default value

 ## Usage